 “Not all sweat is created equal” may be a saying that Gatorade coined, but it sure is the truth.
 So, throw on your favourite moisture-wicking t-shirt and get ready for the best kind of sweat: one found at the best gyms and studios in the GTA.

 These 45-minute classes are no joke.
 With motivational instructors, great playlists, and all-around smiles, SoulCycle has become an iconic brand, even being featured in a Chainsmokers music video starring instructor Karyn Nesbit.
-And the party really heats up in Toronto; they bump the tunes in Yorkville and on King.
+And the party really heats up in Toronto when they bump the tunes in Yorkville.
 With expertly-crafted playlists, occasional themes, and so many tapbacks, you’re in for constant exertion during these fun-loving but hardcore cycling classes.